 Tips for visiting the Tower of London:

-- Head to the Crown Jewels first so you can see them without the crowds/screaming children!
+- Once you enter the Tower of London, head to the Crown Jewels first so you can see them without the crowds.